MikeOMa/DriftMLP/docs/source/index.rst

 - Use as a better measure of separation than geodesic distance when analysing ocean-borne species.

-- A method to extract a transitition matrix from the drifter data.
+- A method to extract a transitition matrix from the global drifter program data.

 - Exploratory analysis of ocean currents.